saoudrizwan/Disk/README.md

 **What about arrays of structs?**

-Thanks to the power of `Codable`, storing and retrieving arrays of structs is just as easy the code above.
+Thanks to the power of `Codable`, storing and retrieving arrays of structs is just as easy as the code above.
 ```swift
 var messages = [Message]()
 for i in 0..<5 {